SBA loan packet drafting with agents

 Mile High Golf is in the middle of an SBA 7(a) loan process that has been complicated by a site pivot.
 The original application was Hickory-scoped.
 The Denver NC site decision was made April 28 — 7521 Eastern Medical Dr, Lake Norman corridor, I-77.
 The loan needs to be repointed to Denver.
 No signed lease yet; no DDI buildout scope for Denver; Lincolnton TIP and Facade grants are likely dead.
 Michael Brenneman is CEO; Curtis Woodie is co-founder and venue ops; Olivia Merlock is GM; Sarah Cooley at Ascent RE is advising on the commercial real estate side.

-This is a real in-flight loan with real constraints.
-The lesson doesn’t describe a hypothetical SBA process — it describes the actual state of MHG’s financing as of May 2026.
-The constraints (no signed lease, pending buildout scope, repointed application) are exactly where agent assistance has the most leverage: drafting the narrative sections, building the financial model structure, running the consistency audit, and maintaining the number and status registries.
+This is a real in-flight loan with real constraints.The lesson isn’t about a hypothetical SBA process.
+It describes the actual state of MHG’s financing as of May 2026.
+The constraints (no signed lease, pending buildout scope, repointed application) are exactly where agent assistance buys the most time back: drafting the narrative sections, building the financial model structure, running the consistency audit, and maintaining the number and status registries.

 What agents can’t do: provide the domain knowledge for the operating assumptions (that requires Curtis and Olivia), confirm the site-specific facts (that requires the landlord meeting and lease execution), or submit anything to the lender (every submission goes through SUMMIT → CEO review before going external).
 Any SBA or lender communication is flagged immediately — it routes to SUMMIT then CEO before any response.